Building tools that

 There were three separate nights where I was still at my computer past 3am, staring at an exception I didn't understand, wondering what I had done to deserve this.

-This is the story of building the Rosetta Stone plugin — a tool that lets churches translate any Rock page into another language.
+This is the story of building the omniLingua plugin: a tool that lets churches translate any Rock page into another language.
 It was the most frustrating thing I'd built in Rock so far, and also the most satisfying.
 Writing it down while the details are still fresh.

 Why I built it